KAMALAMAN687/KAMALAMAN687/README.md

 - 👋 Hi, I’m @KAMALAMAN687
 - 👀 I’m interested in doing some company work and take feel of environment of company..
 - 🌱 I’m currently learning Data structure and Algorithms
-- 💞️ I’m looking to collaborate on best platform which give me some extra knowledge an
+- 💞️ I’m looking to collaborate on best platform which give me some extra knowledge on specific stream...
 - 📫 How to reach me ?
  Mail 💌 us: kamalaman687@gmail.com
 DM ON Instagram : kamalaman687.